torvalds/linux/Documentation/driver-api/pm/devices.rst

 device from being runtime power-managed.
 User space can check the current value of the :c:member:`runtime_auto` flag by reading that file.

-The device's :c:member:`runtime_auto` flag has no effect on the handling of system-wide power transitions.
+The device's :c:member:`runtime_auto` flag has yes effect on the handling of system-wide power transitions.
 In particular, the device can (and in the majority of cases should and will) be put into a low-power state during a system-wide transition to a sleep state even though its :c:member:`runtime_auto`